Skip to content

 Despite the impressive results, the study has some limitations:

-- These are observational data, meaning the study can show that people who lose weight remain healthier, but it cannot definitively prove that weight loss is the direct cause.
+• These are observational data—meaning the study can show that people with weight loss remain healthier, but it cannot definitively prove that weight loss is the direct cause.

-- It was not precisely recorded whether the weight loss was voluntary or unintentional.
-Especially in older age, unintentional weight loss can be a sign of illness—this factor was not explicitly excluded.
+• It was not precisely recorded whether the weight loss was voluntary or unintentional.
+Especially in older age, unintended weight loss can be a sign of illness—this factor was not explicitly excluded.

-- Almost all participants were white Europeans—whether the results apply to other populations is unclear.
+• Almost all participants were white Europeans—whether the results apply to other population groups is unclear.

-- In some studies, BMI data were self-measured, while in others, they were only self-reported—this could have led to errors and distortions.
+• In some studies, BMI data were self-measured, while in others, they were only reported via self-disclosure—this could have led to errors and distortions.

 Conclusion

-The study suggests that moderate weight loss in middle age can improve long-term health.
+The study provides evidence that moderate weight loss in midlife can improve health in the long term.
 And this without the help of surgery or medication.
 Those who manage to lose a few pounds between the ages of 40 and 50 can help reduce their risk of heart attack, stroke, cancer, asthma, COPD, and other chronic diseases—and live longer.

-Particularly noteworthy: An average weight loss of just 6.5 percent of body weight was enough to achieve these effects.
-It doesn’t always have to be a radical diet—even small steps can have a significant long-term impact.
+Especially noteworthy: An average weight loss of 6.5 percent of body weight was enough to achieve these effects.
+It doesn’t always have to be a radical diet—even small steps can have a big impact in the long term.

-The results are a strong argument for taking action in middle age.
+The results are a strong argument for taking action in midlife.
 Especially at this age—before chronic diseases develop—it seems particularly important to reduce overweight and maintain a healthy lifestyle.

 The study shows correlations, not direct causes.
 And not all population groups were equally considered.
-Nevertheless, the results provide important insights: Weight loss in middle age can give health a decisive advantage—and it’s worth it in any case.
+Nevertheless, the results provide important insights: Weight loss in midlife can give health a decisive advantage—and it’s worth it in any case.